tehsongxuan/collagen-hydrogel-rheology-data-curation/README.md

 The current repository therefore documents the completed **source-data audit** and **schema-design** stages.

 Measurement extraction has not yet been performed.
-The measurement-level quality-control relationships and the proposed measurement validation rules will be implemented during subsequent processing.
+Measurement-level quality-control relationships and the proposed measurement validation rules will be implemented during subsequent processing.